MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Spain/how-to-set-up-payment-days-and-non-payment-periods.md

     ---
 # How to: Set Up Payment Days and Non-Payment Periods
-Payment days and non\-payment periods are used to calculate due dates.
+Payment days and non-payment periods are used to calculate due dates.
 Due date calculation is used for sales and purchase documents.

  A payment day is a day on which invoices are paid.

- A non\-payment period is a range of dates during which the company does not make payments.
+ A non-payment period is a range of dates during which the company does not make payments.
 This functionality is often used for holiday periods.

- For sales and purchase invoices, the customer and vendor payment days and non\-payment periods are taken into account.
+ For sales and purchase invoices, the customer and vendor payment days and non-payment periods are taken into account.

-### To set up payment days and non\-payment periods for a company
+### To set up payment days and non-payment periods for a company

 1. In the **Search** box, enter **Company Information**, and then choose the related link.